aakarsh27/javacript-codes-snippets/README.md

-# javacript-files
+# javascript-files

-hello, this repository is jut to mark my learning of javascript need to upload daily on this repository
+hello, this repository is just to mark my learning of javascript need to upload daily on this repository

 so much learning to do my head hurts. what even is this